Coronavirus and life insurance

 - Experiencing coronavirus symptoms

-- In contact with someone who’s been diagnosed with coronavirus, or someone who is or has been experiencing coronavirus symptoms
+- In contact with someone who’s been diagnosed with coronavirus, or someone who is or has been experiencing coronavirus symptoms through personal contact (for instance, not as a result of your occupation)

 If you’ve tested positive or been diagnosed with coronavirus, you can reapply 90 days after you stopped experiencing symptoms.